kumar303/jquery-errorq/README.rst

 error
 ~~~~~

-This event is fired for each error per Ajax request.
-When a request gets
+fired for each request failure, even after a retry.
-retried and fails, the error event is fired again.

 ::